zikriharis/WOA7019/README.md

 prerequisites: install unity remote on iphone, itunes on window

-in edit > profile settings > editor:

-Device: Any iOS Device OR Your Device (eg. iPhone 12)
+1. in unity, edit > profile settings > editor > Device: Any iOS Device OR Your Device (eg. iPhone 12)

-open itunes (window)
+2. open itunes (window)
-connect iphone and window with cable trust your computer (iphone) open unity remote (iphone) play unity simulation (window)
+3. connect iphone and window with cable
+4. trust your computer (iphone)
+5. open unity remote (iphone)
+6. play unity simulation (window)

 result: webcamPlane should rotate with iphone, adding NoteCube in different angle will create notes with different rotation value as TextMestPro.text